Pennsylvania challenge of Elon Musk's $1M-a-day voter sweepstakes moves to federal court

 After his lawyers argued that claims of federal election interference are involved, Foglietta put the state case on hold pending a decision in federal court, where the case was assigned to U.S. District Judge Gerald J. Pappert, a Republican former Pennsylvania attorney general appointed to the federal bench by President Barack Obama.
 No hearings there were immediately scheduled.

-Krasner, a Democrat, wants the case decided in state court in Democrat-led Philadelphia, where his lawsuit filed Monday accused Musk and his PAC of running a dubious lottery in the tense run-up to Tuesday's election.
+However, late Thursday, Krasner filed a petition to move the case back to state court in Democrat-led Philadelphia.
+That's where he had filed the his lawsuit Monday, which accused Musk and his PAC of running a dubious lottery in the tense run-up to Tuesday's election.

 Krasner's lawyers noted that four of the first dozen winners appeared to be from Pennsylvania, perhaps the key prize in the tight presidential race between Trump and Vice President Kamala Harris.

 “Is it just a coincidence that this is the state that has the largest electoral votes?
-I don’t think so,” lawyer John Summers argued.
+I don’t think so,” lawyer John Summers argued at the hearing Thursday morning.

 Posts by Musk’s America PAC on X, the social media platform he purchased, indicate he’s given away 13 checks of $1 million since the first one in Harrisburg, Pennsylvania, on Oct.
 19. Other winners came from the battleground states of Wisconsin, Nevada, Arizona, Georgia, North Carolina and Michigan.